Hanwen-Feng/Hanwen-Feng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior engineer at Alibaba Group.
+I am currently a postdoctoral researcher at University of Sydney, supervised by Dr. Qiang Tang.
+From 2021.6 to 2022.10, I was a senior security engineer at Alibaba Group.
 In 2021.6, I obtained my doctoral degree in Cryptography from Beihang University under the supervision of Prof. Jianwei Liu and Prof. Qianhong Wu.
-I was also trained at New Jersey Institue of Technology from 2019.9--2020.11, hosted by Prof. Qiang Tang.
+I was also trained at New Jersey Institue of Technology from 2019.9--2020.11.
 I got my bachelor degree in Mathematics from Beihang University.
 My research interests lie primarily in theoretical computer science and privacy-enhancing technologies.

-**I will be a posdoc at the University of Sydney from November 2022.**

 Publications
 ======